 Recent product changes and sales of annuity products reflect a more targeted growth strategy.
 We have scaled back certain product features that reduce risk in our variable annuity products and have more selectively targeted distributors and sales personnel supporting our annuity products due to the adverse market conditions and our risk appetite, profitability and capital strategies reflecting this more targeted growth strategy.
 In addition, in late 2008 and early 2009, due to adverse market conditions, our operating results and ratings downgrades, certain firms elected to suspend sales of fixed and variable annuity products issued by one or more of our subsidiaries.
 The largest impact of these suspensions was on our fixed annuity offerings through large financial institutions.
 As a result of the market recovery and our improved financial performance, several firms have lifted their suspension and are once again offering our products.
-Additionally, in the second half of 2009, we have expanded our distribution relationships with new financial institutions, independent financial planner channels and introduce new product offerings.
+Additionally, in the second half of 2009, we have expanded our distribution relationships with new financial institutions, independent financial planners and BGAs and we expect to continue to expand with the BGA and independent financial planner channels and introduce new product offerings.